sobaba-12/sim_and_scat/_build/parameterisation/intro.md

 # Parameterisation

 Once the potential energy function to be used for a particular interaction has been determined, it is then necessary to **parameterise** the function.
-If we think back to the classical electrostatic interaction between two oppositely charged point particles, we would set the values of $q_i$ and $q_j$ to be 1 and -1, for modelling the interaction between a sodium and chloride ion pair.
-This was the parameterisation step for that system.

-For an ion pair with integer charges this is straight-forward.
-However, consider modelling the potential energy between a carbonyl oxygen atom of a hydrocarbon molecule and the hydrogen atom of a water molecule.
+If we consider the Lennard-Jones potential model.
+In this model it is necessary to determine two parameters, $\sigma$ and $\varepsilon$.
+$\sigma$ is the distance at which the potential energy between the two particles is zero, $-\varepsilon$ is the potential energy at the equilbrium separation.
-Both of these have some charged character, however, this is **ill defined**, but must be accounted for.
+Both of these numbers must be determined for a pair of atoms.

-The difficulty of deducing the correct parameterisation is inherent to **all** potential energy functions.
-For the Lennard-Jones function, the parameterisation involves determining the best possible values for $A$ and $B$.
+This is achieved by **parameterisation**.

 ## How to parameterise a potential model?

 The purpose of parameterisation is to create a potential energy model that is able to **accurately reproduce** the energy of a given interaction.
+This may also be thought of as the model that reproduces the structure accurately.
 This means that the parameters should really be obtained by optimising them with respect to a **more accurate** technique than classical simulation.
 Commonly this involves either experimental measurements, e.g. X-ray crystallography, or quantum mechanical calculations; we will be focusing on the latter.